Su Yeong-chin

-Early life
+Education

-Su obtained his bachelor's degree in law from National Taiwan University in 1972 and his doctoral degree in law from University of Munich in Germany in 1981.
+Su graduated from National Taiwan University with a Bachelor of Laws (LL.B.) in 1972, then completed doctoral studies in Germany, where he earned his Doctor of Laws (LL.D.) from the Ludwig Maximilian University of Munich in 1981 with a specialization in commercial law.
+His doctoral dissertation was titled, "Möglichkeiten und Grenzen gesetzgeberischer Maßnahmen zu Problemen der Marktwirtschaft in Nationalchina: mit Idealtypenbildung anhand von rechtsvergleichenden Untersuchungen".

 Early career

 Su was an associate professor in 1981-1988 and professor in 1988–2010 at National Chengchi University (NCCU).
 He had also been the dean of the college of law of NCCU in 1996–1997.